-This began a four-year journey by Dominique to understand what connects us across seemingly distant social planes.
-She traveled, interviewing men in Kenya, former children soldiers in northern Uganda, herd boys in Lesotho, veterans and Native Americans in Oklahoma, ‘untouchables’ in India, and refugees in Palestine and along the Syrian border in Jordan.
+This observation began a four-year journey by Dominique to understand what connects us across seemingly distant social planes.
+She traveled, interviewing people in Kenya, former children soldiers in northern Uganda, herd boys in Lesotho, veterans and Native Americans in Oklahoma, ‘Untouchables’ in India, and refugees in Palestine and along the Syrian border in Jordan.

 Although the people Dominique met were very different, all their stories consisted of the same emotional themes of love, loss, happiness, sadness, hope, and fear.
 Universal themes that could be found in stories the world over, revealing our shared humanity.

 The Village was born out of these experiences, as a platform for us not only to recognise our commonality but also to act on it.